MileHacker Logo

 Visa & Entry Requirements

-Regulations change, so always check the latest data from the official Brazilian consulate or embassy in your country before travel.
+Regulations change, so always check the latest information from the official Brazilian consulate or embassy in your country before travel.

 Visa & Documentation Overview

-Brazil upholds a visa exemption for nationals of many countries, including the United States, Canada, Australia, Japan, and most EU member states.
-These travelers typically enter for tourism industry for up to 90 days, often renewable for another 90 days, not exceeding 180 days in a 12-month period.
+Brazil maintains a visa exemption for nationals of many countries, including the United States, Canada, Australia, Japan, and most EU member states.
+These travelers typically enter for tourism for up to 90 days, often renewable for another 90 days, not exceeding 180 days in a 12-month period.

 Required Documents for Entry